pestphp/pest-plugin-stressless/README.md

 ### Test Run Concurrency

-Returns the number of concurrent requests made during the stress test, which is the value you set using the `--concurrency` option or the `with()->concurrentRequests()` method.
+Returns the number of concurrent requests made during the stress test, which is the value you set using the `--concurrency` option or the `concurrently` method.

 ```php
 $result->testRun()->concurrency();